Table of Contents

 Otherwise known as the Amur chokecherry (Prunus maackii) is native to northeast Asia and Siberia.
 Botanists and toxicologists have studied this plant extensively, but its toxicity is known to be very toxic.
 Dogs may be at higher risk of poisoning because they are more likely to eat the plant, while humans are more likely to encounter it by touching their skin or inhaling the flowers.

-Symptoms of Amur chokecherry toxicity in dogs include drooling, vomiting, diarrhea, abdominal pain and rapid heart rate.
+Symptoms of Amur chokecherry toxicity in dogs include drooling, vomiting, diarrhea, abdominal pain, and rapid heart rate.
 The symptoms can vary from 3 to 16 hours after ingestion of the plant.
-Other side effects may be: muscle spasms (with seizures), reduced appetite, increased thirst and labored breathing.
+Other side effects may be muscle spasms (with seizures), reduced appetite, increased thirst, and laboured breathing.

 Dogs should not be given anticonvulsant drugs such as phenobarbital with this plant toxicity due to its potential to cause a significant increase in seizures.
-It may be wise to contact your veterinarian if your dog has been exposed to this plant and has shown signs of toxicity.
+If your dog has been exposed to this plant and has shown signs of toxicity, it may be wise to contact your veterinarian.

 Fruit Trees

 Fruit trees are essential to the ecosystem and provide food for humans, animals, and insects.
-But fruit trees can be toxic to your dog.
-Tree fruits, such as apricot, peach and plum, can be problematic for humans to digest.
-They often cause intestinal blockages.
+But fruit trees can be poisonous plants for dogs.
+Tree fruits, such as apricots, peaches, and plums, can be problematic for humans to digest.
+According to AKC, these fruits often cause intestinal blockages.
 Apple seeds contain toxins that can make your dog sick and are also a choking hazard.

 Horse Chestnut (Buckeye)

-The horse chestnut, also known as buckeye, is a large tree traditionally planted in North America for ornamental purposes.
-The Buckeye tree contains saponin, which causes vomiting & diarrhea, constipation, dilated pupils and problems with the central nervous system.
+The horse chestnut, or buckeye, is a large tree traditionally planted in North America for ornamental purposes.
+The Buckeye tree contains saponin, which causes vomiting & diarrhea, constipation, dilated pupils, and problems with the central nervous system.
 These are all severe conditions that can lead to coma in dogs.

 Japanese Yew